 This old man I did not know seemed familiar, vulnerable and worthy of care.
 Seeing him without knowing him, deepened my impressions.
 Was this a virtue blooming from a pandemic?
 Caring for an unmasked stranger simply by wearing a mask?
 At that moment I realized the virus had brought us closer.

 I'd read that more expensive items are typically placed on the higher shelves and other items descend in price as they move toward the bottom of the shelving system.
 I think underneath his pressed clothes his body must hurt.
 I could see his shoulder's limited reach.
 I imagined a relief as he used less effort to protect his shoulder and reached lower for the less expensive spaghetti sauce jar.

-As I waited for him to select the jar, he was reading the top shelf but cautioned by the pain in his shoulder, his reach was lowered.
-Psychosomatic pain is real, I’d often told my husband.
+As I waited for him to select the jar, his eye lingered on the top shelf.
+Cautioned by pain his reach was lowered.
+Psychosomatic pain is real, I'd often told my husband.
 I could feel the burn in my own back from an old injury, a feeling of empathy, transparent and sliding through my body like an invisible wave.
 The more expensive jars were out of his reach, the store brand would have to do for now.

 He turned and smiled before he moved on down the aisle, a smile I wouldn't have seen if he had been wearing a mask.
 His eyes seemed to say, I want to be with my wife.
 Then it was my turn to select a jar.
 My glasses were fogging up from the mask I'd constructed, a thin scarf of brown and gold flowers doubled over and tied behind my head, and the tears kept coming even after the man had turned the corner of the aisle.